 Calluses occur more often and build up faster on the feet of people with diabetes.
 This is because there are high-pressure areas under the foot.
 Too much callus may mean that you will need therapeutic shoes and inserts.

 Calluses, if not trimmed, get very thick, break down, and turn into ulcers (open sores).
 Never try to cut calluses or corns yourself – this can lead to ulcers and infection.
 Let your health care provider cut your calluses.
 Also, do not try to remove calluses and corns with chemical agents.
-These products can burn
+These products can burn your skin.

 Using a pumice stone every day will help keep calluses under control.
 It is best to use the pumice stone on wet skin.
-Put on lotion right after you use the
+Put on lotion right after you use the pumice stone.

 People with diabetes are far more likely to have a foot or leg amputated than other people.
 The problem?
 Many people with diabetes have peripheral arterial disease (PAD), which reduces blood flow to the feet.
 Also, many people with diabetes have nerve disease, which reduces sensation.
 Together, these problems make it easy to get ulcers and infections that may lead to amputation.
 Most amputations are preventable with regular care and proper footwear.